 Eiki Takahashi leads the 20km at the Japanese Race Walking Championships (© JAAF)

-Eiki Takahashi produced the fastest time in the world for three years to win a high-quality race at the Japanese 20km Race Walking Championships in Kobe on Sunday (18).
+Eiki Takahashi and Yusuke Suzuki both surpassed the national 20km race walk record at the Japanese Race Walking Championships in Kobe on Sunday (15).

 Jon Mulkeen for the IAAF